 Hotter uses an injection molded construction which is one of the very best in terms of overall comfort and durability.
 Their ranges are designed to keep your feet in the utmost comfort, it should come as no surprise that Hotter use many of the same construction technologies as ECCO to give your feet the support they need.
 They base their designs on Fit, Bounce and Flex – so that all their shoes offer a comfy fit, a responsive bounce and light flex.

 All Hotter shoes are made from leather, though unlike ECCO they do not produce and control the supply chain behind their leathers.
-Whether it is a smooth leather, a soft suede or velvety nubuck, Hotter use high quality materials to ensure your comfort and long-lasting style.
-The linings are made from either leather or high quality man made materials like microfibre.
-Hotter cover their insoles in leather or microfibre, so you can be sure of a comfort underfoot too.
-Typically a fully leather lined shoe is the best combination for comfort though sport and outdoor styles require a more grippy, man made alternative to perform best.
+Whether it is a smooth leather, soft suede or velvety nubuck, Hotter uses high-quality materials to ensure your comfort and long-lasting style.
+The linings are made from either leather or high quality man-made materials like microfibre.
+Hotter cover their insoles in leather or microfibre, so you can be sure of comfort underfoot too.
+Typically a fully leather lined shoe is the best combination for comfort though sport and outdoor styles require a more grippy, man-made alternative to perform best.

-From many years as an independent retailer, Begg Shoes has discovered, tried and tested the very best brands in the market.
+For many years as an independent retailer, Begg Shoes has discovered, tried and tested the very best brands in the market.
 We would highly recommend that you try Legero Shoes for supreme technology, comfort and styling that you can wear happily every day.
-We find that in terms of everyday fashion and fitting comfort, that Legero are currently the best in the business and Begg Shoes offer the biggest independent range from Legero in the UK for that reason.
+We find that in terms of everyday fashion and fitting comfort, Legero is currently the best in the business and Begg Shoes offer the biggest independent range from Legero in the UK for that reason.

-The other brand which we highly recommend is IMAC which offers an Italian-made range of comfort fashion footwear, with unrivaled value for money.
+The other brand which we highly recommend is Womens IMAC Shoes which offers an Italian-made range of comfort fashion footwear, with unrivaled value for money.
 Fans of Hotter are often drawn by the Italian fashion styling and superior value for money on offer from the IMAC range.
-Currently Begg Shoes hold the largest UK range from IMAC including a large number of exclusive styles and colours.
+Currently, Begg Shoes hold the largest UK range from IMAC including a large number of exclusive styles and colours.

 These styles represent the core, basic offering of each brand and probably represent a battleground for their respective lawyers – undoubtedly some copying going on!
 If you are looking for something supportive for casual wear, then either of these is a good choice.
 Offering comfort, casual style and superb quality, these shoes are sure to offer support and relief for your feet.
 The ECCO Soft 2.0 white shoes are a truly tried and tested style, so much so that we keep getting more colours for our loyal customers!
 The grey Hotter lacing shoes have a supple leather upper which is breathable and flexible too.

-Comfy, casual and contemporary, a pair of slip on shoes are perfect for running errands in style.
-We think the ECCO Soft 7 Laser pink slip on shoes would look lovely with a summer dress and the PU sole unit is lightweight and flexible.
-The soft metallic glow is a distinctive value add from the higher priced shoe and involves more sophisticated manufacture.
+Comfy, casual and contemporary, a pair of slip-on shoes are perfect for running errands in style.
+We think the ECCO Soft 7 Laser pink slip-on shoes would look lovely with a summer dress and the PU sole unit is lightweight and flexible.
+The soft metallic glow is distinctive and involves more sophisticated manufacturing.
 Made using laser cutting technology, the for superior detail and definition.

-The blue Hotter Daisy E Fit have a gorgeous perforated upper to help increase airflow and the padded collar will feel amazing against your feet.
-This represents the cheaper route in terms of manufacture, but by not means make this an inferior product in terms of potential comfort.
-We would recommend that its best try on both and see which fits you better.
+The blue Hotter Daisy E Fit has a gorgeous perforated upper to help increase airflow and the padded collar will feel amazing against your feet.
+This represents the cheaper route in terms of manufacture, but by no means makes this an inferior product in terms of potential comfort.
+We would recommend that it’s best try on both and see which fits you better.